10 reasons to book a midweek visit to Marwell

 6. Enjoy a sit-down meal

 Exploring the zoo is certain to work up an appetite, so with a more relaxed day and low wait times, why not treat yourself to a sit-down meal freshly prepared with locally sourced ingredients at Café Graze or relax with coffee and cake at our Coffee Shop?
-Café Graze overlooks the Valley Field where you can spot our herd of Hartmann’s mountain zebra.
+Café Graze overlooks the Valley Field where you can spot our herd of rare Przewalski’s horses.

 7. Learn something new

 Your day out can be an educational experience for all ages, and we have plenty of free downloadable resources to use at the zoo.
 You’ll be able to take your time reading about our incredible animals or find out more about our conservation work around the world.
-And don’t forget to download our free Marwell Zoo App to enjoy a fun quiz and learn some fascinating facts about the animals.
+And don’t forget to download our free Marwell Zoo App to learn fascinating extra facts about the animals, get around easily with the interactive map, and get exclusive app-only discounts!

 8. Run wild